 A high blood pressure level can be caused by various factors, including: Smoking, salt in your diet, weight gain, a family history of high blood pressure Physical inactivity, overeating, and certain stress medications.

-6. A vegetarian diet can improve your cholesterol levels.
+It can improve your cholesterol levels.

 People who follow a vegetarian diet may have lower levels of bad cholesterol.

 They may also have better levels of “good” cholesterol.
 Higher levels of “good” cholesterol are associated with a lower risk of heart disease.